NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Casandalee - Minor Boon.md

-**Minor Boon:** Casandalee frees your thinking from dangerous control.
+Casandalee frees your thinking from dangerous control.

 Once, when you fail a Will save against an effect that would control your actions, you critically succeed instead.

 Casandalee typically grants this boon for particularly consequential violations of autonomy and agency.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*